pascalterpstra/GTN/README.md

 6. Using pretrained weights and latent representations (CelebA and HaP)
 7. Misc info

+#### Setup and preliminaries

-The project uses Python 3.7.
+The project was developed using Python 3.7.
+For GPU specifications, see the appendix mentioned above.

-Unless stated otherwise, the assumption is that the commands are run from within the src folder.
+Unless stated otherwise, the assumption is that the commands are run from the src folder.

 Before following any of these guidelines below, make sure you install the requirements in requirements.txt using the following command run from the base directory (above src):